-The National Museum of Science and Technology is a science center in Stockholm, and Sweden’s biggest museum of technology.
+The National Museum of Science and Technology is a science center in Stockholm and Sweden’s biggest museum of technology.
 In February they reopened to the public and kicked off their brand new traveling exhibition, Sjukt Smart – Innovations in the fight against Corona, including our own Corona Exhibition for Inside explorer.

 “We have just opened up again after a long period of Corona lockdown and now receive visitors with great care.
-We have really been looking forward to meeting the visitors again and have prepared for the reopening with several news to offer.”, says Magdalena Tafvelin Heldner, Curator at The National Museum of Science and Technology.
+We have really been looking forward to meeting the visitors again and have prepared for the reopening with news to offer.”, says Magdalena Tafvelin Heldner, Curator at The National Museum of Science and Technology.

-Magdalena, curator, producer, and manager of the Sjukt Smart project, tells that during the ongoing pandemic the museum interviewed people who had initiated or worked with various innovations in the search for a solution to the pandemic.
+Magdalena, curator, producer, and manager of the Sjukt Smart project, tells us that during the ongoing pandemic the museum interviewed people who had initiated or worked with various innovations in the search for a solution to the pandemic.
 These interviews form the basis of the Sjukt Smart exhibition, featuring initiatives from young and old, students, private individuals, researchers, and entrepreneurs.
 Students will learn about how innovations develop in a global crisis and become new inventions such as vaccines, thermal cameras, and face masks.

 The Corona exhibition as a portable touch table experience

 The portable exhibition is made up of several interactive stations, and included as a prominent centerpiece, is the Corona exhibition on Inside Explorer.
-It’s installed on a touch table where students can explore the spread of the pandemic, and see what happens to the lungs before, during, and after having Covid-19, and study the virus’s inner parts and structure.
+It’s installed on a touch table where students can explore the spread of the pandemic, see what happens to the lungs before, during, and after having Covid-19, and study the virus’s inner parts and structure.

 As part of the supplied educational material and guidelines, students are asked to answer questions such as: